At Tropical Sun, we are extremely proud of our Caribbean connection.

 What are the origins of Tropical Sun?

 Having started as a Caribbean food specialist, we’ve since expanded our offering to include foods from many sunshine countries such as Thailand, USA and Peru.
-We are a UK company and our staff come from many backgrounds including the Caribbean, India, Nigeria, Turkey, Vietnam and, of course: the UK.
+We are a UK company and our staff come from many backgrounds including the Caribbean, Africa, India, Nigeria, Turkey, Vietnam and, of course: the UK.

 What does Tropical Sun do to support Caribbean communities?